Montague Street Bridge: Notable crashes

 On 22 February 2016, a 3.6 m passenger bus carrying attendees of a conference at the nearby Melbourne Convention and Exhibition Centre attempted to drive under the bridge and hit it at 56 km/h.
 The impact peeled back the roof of the bus to the fifth row of seats.
 The driver, Jack Aston, was seriously injured, along with four women and two men, who suffered injuries including head and spinal fractures, broken collarbones and facial lacerations.
 Aston was convicted of negligently causing serious injury and sentenced to five years' imprisonment, but was released in 2019 after serving 10 months of the sentence when the charges were downgraded on appeal.

 Another bus owned by the same company had previously crashed into the bridge in March 2006, but the company did not have a policy to tell its drivers to avoid the area.

 On 20 June 2018, dashcam footage captured the moment a truck slammed into the bridge.

 Official responses

+Following the February 2016 bus crash Victorian Premier Daniel Andrews posted on Facebook that the bridge "is fearless.
+It is formidable … It remains undefeated".
+The Victorian Government estimated that year that each collision caused $100,000 worth of costs to the Victorian economy due to the resulting traffic delays.
+In addition, the cost of emergency services callouts and repairing the bridge after each collision is approximately $30,000.

 In June 2016, the Victorian state government installed two warning gantries on the two main approaches to the bridge on Normanby Road and City Road.
 Black and yellow paddles hang from the gantries to the height of the bridge; if any of the paddles hit a vehicle as it drives under the gantry, this will warn the driver to divert their course to avoid hitting the bridge.
 Additional signage has been installed in surrounding streets, providing a total of 26 advanced warning signs about the bridge.
+Following these works Premier Andrews noted that "if anyone manages to get stuck under this thing after that, well, I give up".

 Since the installation of the gantries, over a dozen more vehicles crashed into the bridge – including a truck carrying sheets of glass on 13 June 2018.

+On 21 May 2025, the Victorian Government announced it would implement a speed limit reduction from 60km/h to 40km/h on a stretch of Montague Street about 170 metres long on either side of the bridge.
+A 40km/h speed limit already applies before and after school hours.

+The aim of the speed reduction is to give drivers more time to consider their vehicle's height and brake before reaching the bridge, and to reduce the severity of the damage to vehicles that continue to hit it.
+Within days of the speed limit reduction taking affect, the bridge was struck twice in consecutive days.